jfullstackdev/blog/README.md

 - Supports private source + public deployment via cross-repo CI
 - Topic pages with chips on index for content browsing
 - Scalable to years of posts without git or build performance issues
+- make sure that in Mobile Browser, the Desktop Site is not enabled, or else, the UI would not be so good